 Did you choose your craft?
 Or did your craft choose you?

 What is it about ceramics that you really love?
 Is it the combination of science and art?
 The possibilities of glazes?
-The unpredictability of the process – every single time you open that kiln door you aren’t sure which ones have survived?
-Or that human beings have been making pots for over 10,000 years?
+The unpredictability of the process?
+That every single time you open that kiln door you aren’t sure which ones will have survived?
+Or do you love the fact that human beings have been making pots for over 10,000 years?

 Do you spend hours making your work?
 Relentlessly?
 Bickering away?